 The tools you’ll need to trim your dog’s nails

 You don’t need a ton of tools to clip your dog’s nails at home.
 Before you start, gather up the following:

 High-quality pair of dog nail trimmers

 Dremel nail grinder

 Now that you have the supplies, it’s time to get trimming.
-Unfortunately, most dogs are initially uncomfortable with having their nails trimmed, which is why it’s important to practice.
-Training is key for cutting dog nails at home—if you have a young dog, get started early.
+Unfortunately, most dogs are initially uncomfortable with having their nails trimmed, which is why it’s important to practice and to learn how to trim your dog’s nails when they hate it.
+Training is key for cutting dog nails at home — if you have a young dog, get started early.
 Some may happily sit in your lap, but even with training, other dogs may require some form of restraint.